femboyfin/dbdideas/survivor_perks.md

 - Increased Action speed bonus to **100/125/150%** *(was 50/75/100%)*
   - Slight numbers buff to increase the strength of a low playrate perk.
-- Now reveals your Aura to other Survivors as well.
+- Now reveals your aura to other survivors as well
-  - Slight buff making it easier for other Survivors to come and get healed and coordinate a save in end-game, self synergy.
+  - Slight buff making it easier for other survivors to come and get healed and coordinate a save in end-game, self synergy.

 ## [Object of Obsession](<https://deadbydaylight.wiki.gg/wiki/Object_of_Obsession>) 📉 🗑️